 Cucumber with Filling

 Ever thought of using cucumber instead of bread for a fun no-bread sandwich?
 One of our readers also suggested using peppers instead of a cucumber or use a lettuce leaf (Little Gem works best) as a filling holder.
-Michelle’s recipe uses tuna mayo, but you could also make it with
+Michelle’s idea here uses tuna mayo, but you could also make it with:

 - Ham with cream cheese or hummus

 - Smoked salmon with cream cheese and lemon

 - Cooked chicken shredded with mayonnaise and spring onion or stuffing